50 Book Marketing Ideas Every Author Needs to Know

 27. Set your book to pre-order

-The promotion of your book needs to happen well before it's actually published.
+Promotion needs to start well before it's actually your launch date.
 And it's much easier to secure sales by asking people to 'pre-order today' than to hope they'll remember to come back later and buy it.
 Even better: a solid number of pre-orders will likely result in a decent Amazon ranking when you do launch.

 28. Find appropriate reviewers

 Don’t forget to also look outside your street team and seek out reviewers with a suitable audience of readers.
 Most review bloggers will have a full plate, so the earlier you can reach them the better.
 You can use this directory to search for appropriate review blogs.

 Learn more: "How to Get Book Reviews (in 5 Smart Steps)"